Arup-Chauhan/Information-Retrieval-System/README.md

 # Web-based Information Retrieval System for Sneakers

-## Project Report Overview

-### Abstract
-This document outlines the development, objectives, and future steps of our sneaker information retrieval system.
-The project focuses on automating the extraction, processing, and querying of sneaker-related information from the web.

 ### Overview
 The system is designed using modern Python-based technologies to crawl, parse, index, and retrieve sneaker data.
 It aims to provide a user-friendly interface for sneaker enthusiasts and researchers.

 ### Design
 Our system integrates multiple components that work in conjunction to provide efficient data retrieval.
-These components include a web crawler, HTML to JSON parser, text indexer, and a query processor.
+These components include a web crawler, HTML to JSON parser, text indexer, and a query processor

-### Architecture
-The architecture consists of modular components with defined interfaces, allowing for scalable and maintainable software development.

 # Operations Guide